AgoraIO-Community/Appbuilder-FPE-Getting-Started/README.md

 ## To setup the example project:

-1. Open your terminal in root folder
+1. Open your terminal in project root folder

 2. Run `npm install`

 ## To load sample customization:

-1. npm run load-customize -- 'folder_name'
+1. `npm run load-customize -- 'folder_name'`

    In folder_name pass the customize folder which you want to load it.

    examples

-   1. npm run load-customize -- customize-video-call-basic
+   1. `npm run load-customize -- customize-video-call-basic`
-   2. npm run load-customize -- customize-bottom-bar-basic
+   2. `npm run load-customize -- customize-bottom-bar-basic`

 ## To run the code: